MoustafaGadallah183/RickAndMortyApp-Yassir/README.md

 ---

-Got it 👍
-Here’s an enhanced version of your **Architecture** section that clearly states you used **Clean Architecture with MVVM**:

----

 ## 🏗 Architecture

 This project follows **Clean Architecture principles** combined with the **MVVM (Model–View–ViewModel) pattern** for a scalable, testable, and maintainable structure.